bazhenovc/SpatialIndex/README.md

 * Data structure needs to be always in sync.
 Every time particle positions are updated you need to sort them, or spatial queries will not work properly.
 * Binary searches are expensive, so you need a sufficiently large amount of particles and high particle density to outperform brute-force and other approaches.
 * In some cases it might be impractical to sort the entire particle array after every update step, this demo deals with it by accumulating the collision response force and only applying this force after all collisions are resolved (particles are sorted again after applying forces).
+* Spatial hashing mode will be hard to port to the GPU and run poorly there.